moomoolive/khateeb_remind/systemDesign/README.md

 ## NPM scripts
 The README files at the root of the client and server provide brief explantions of the npm scripts for each respective project.

-## A note on Programming Paradigmn
-This entire project is written an object-oriented way (with the occasional use of the functional paradigmn) - which isn't special because most software is written as such.
-I point this out only to mention that unfortunately due to poor planning and inconsistency, some of the project creates objects using ES6 classes while other parts use factory-functions.

-Both approaches are valid ways of creating objects and both have their merits and vices but it definitely would have been better to just pick one and stick with it - as it can be confusing sometimes when working with both methods.

 # Environmental Variables

 ## Client